DerDeathraven/NodeAutorunTool/README.md

 - Logs for Completed Scripts
 - Manual Execution of Scripts

+## Frontend
+The frontend is bundled in this Repo but if you want to see the code for it, I added a [Repo](https://github.com/DerDeathraven/NodeAutorunToolFrontend)

 ## Wishlist

 - Automatic Server Starts. (something like Node-Red or smth)